teaching resource

 • Years

-Years: P - 1
+Years: F - 1

-Comparing numbers just got a little creepier with exciting Halloween-themed kindergarten maths worksheet.
+Comparing numbers just got a little creepier with exciting Halloween maths worksheets.

-• In addition to individual student work time, use this Halloween worksheet to enhance learning through small groups or whole class lessons.
+• In addition to individual student work time, use this Halloween worksheet to enhance learning through small groups or whole-class lessons.

 • If you have a mixture of above and below-level learners, check out these suggestions for keeping students on track with the concepts: